 It is difficult to restore proper function and the youthful appearance of your smile once bone deterioration or tooth loss have begun.
-So, instead of allowing gum disease to progress to its more damaging forms, you’re much better off seeking early treatment.
+So, instead of allowing gum disease to progress to its more damaging forms, you’re much better off seeking early gum disease treatment at our Flushing, NY office.
 It is most effective to treat gum disease with deep cleanings.

 How Do I Know If I Have Gum Disease?